-For its 2013 benchmarking and comparative compensation analysis, The Committee again retained the services of Pearl Meyer & Partners ("PMP").
+For its 2014 benchmarking and comparative compensation analysis, The Committee again retained the services of Pearl Meyer & Partners ("PMP").
 The Committee has used the services of PMP since 2010.
-PMP did not provide any other services to the Company in 2013.
-The Company paid PMP approximately \$37,662 during 2013 for compensation consulting services.
-In late 2012, and again in late 2103, the Committee assessed the independence of PMP using criteria promulgated by the New York Stock Exchange and determined it to be independent.
-The Committee expects that it will continue to use PMP to provide executive compensation consulting services.
+PMP did not provide any other services to the Company in 2014.
+The Company paid PMP approximately \$18,039 for 2014 compensation consulting services.
+The Committee routinely assesses the independence of PMP using criteria established by the New York Stock Exchange and has consistently determined it to be independent.

-For 2013 PMP benchmarked individual compensation against a peer group of 18 publicly traded U.S. companies (identified below) in the same or related industries with comparable revenues, employees, and international operations.
+For 2014 PMP benchmarked individual compensation against a peer group of 28 publicly traded U.S. companies (identified below) in the same or related industries with comparable revenues, employees, and international operations.
+For 2014, this group was revised and expanded to reflect changes within the Company following the divestiture of certain business segments and the growing significance of the AEC business segment.